usmansharifkhan/usman_khan_test/ReadMe.md

 6. **Geo-Distributed access**
- - If we're on cloud (we have to be on cloud for scalable distributed fault-tolerant systems) we can use something like AWS route-53 which provides with Geolocation routing.
-Something like this would enable us to choose between the resources that serve our traffic based on the geographic location of users accessing the data using the DNS entry for our service.
+ - If one is on cloud (we have to be on cloud for scalable distributed fault-tolerant systems) one can use something like AWS route-53 which provides with Geolocation routing.
+Something like this would enable us to choose between the resources that serve our traffic based on the geographic location of users accessing the data using the DNS entry added for service.